Complexity of Jelly-No and Hanano games with various constraints: JELLY with black jellies and no bound on the size of the board

+Now, we must ensure that if the level of \textsc{Jelly} constructed by our reduction is solvable, then the corresponding instance of NCL has a solution.
+Due to the construction of the gadgets, the only way for the game to be solved is if (1) the gap in every gadget is filled by either one blue jelly or two red jellies and (2) the jelly corresponding to $e$ can merge with the jelly in the gadget corresponding to $u$.
 This corresponds exactly to (1) meeting the minimum inflow requirement constraint in every vertex gadget and at every step of the game (if there exists a move and a vertex gadget for which the requirement is violated then the construction in this gadget falls apart and the black jellies fall down, thus the edge jellies cannot reach the gap and allow vertex jellies to merge, making the level impossible to finish) and (2) flipping the direction of edge $e$, which was the goal to reach.

-Therefore the original problem has a solution which can be determined by following the succession of moves leading to a winning configuration of the level.
+Therefore the original problem has a solution, which can be determined by following the succession of moves leading to a winning configuration of the level.

 This concludes our proof of Theorem \ref{JellyPHard}. \end{proof}